IntersectAustralia/aodn-portal/README.md

 example [AODN config here](https://github.com/aodn/aodn-portal-config) and modify as required.
 The example should be descriptive enough to get you up and running however you can always shoot questions at us via our contact email.

+## Configuring Portal Authentication Method (OpenID Or AAF)
+To configure Portal Authentication Method, you can modify [AODN authentication config here](https://github.com/IntersectAustralia/aodn-portal/blob/master/grails-app/conf/AuthenticationMethod.groovy) and modify as required.
+The provided configuration hould be descriptive enough to get you up and running however you have to set up OR get a working AAF Service Provider to use AAF as authentication Method.

 ### Collaborating Applications

 Portal has a few collaborating applications that you may also want to deploy